juniorsundarCasual/TGT/vault/volume-5.chapter-349.md

 Before diving into the research, Shuri recognized the importance of obtaining a first-hand perspective from Yohn, the intended user of the magic casting device.
 Understanding his unique needs, preferences, and experiences would be invaluable in shaping the design and ensuring its effectiveness.
 With this in mind, she planned to arrange a private meeting with Yohn, providing an opportunity for an open and honest discussion.

 In addition to consulting with Yohn, Shuri also planned to explore the vast resources available at the library.
 She hoped to discover information on existing aids designed for the visually impaired, seeking inspiration and insights.
-Shuri was particularly interested in uncovering any records or historical accounts related to blind mages, if such information existed.
+Shuri was particularly interested in uncovering any records or historical accounts related to blind mages if such information existed.
 This knowledge could potentially shed light on past attempts to address the challenges faced by visually impaired individuals in magic casting.

 However, Shuri was well aware that the library might not hold all the answers she sought.
-To bridge any gaps in information, she planned to leverage the regular visits of travelling merchants to the village.
+To bridge any information gaps, she planned to leverage the regular visits of travelling merchants to the village.
 Shuri intended to commission purchases or seek their guidance in finding relevant materials, devices, or even accounts from other bookstores that might provide further insights into her research.

 Feeling a mixture of exhaustion and determination, Shuri chuckled at the irony of returning to the library so soon after returning from that place.
 With a tired groan, she gathered her belongings and began her ascent from the dormitory and up the steps leading back to the library.